Author Guidelines

 Duplicate or redundant submission is the same manuscript (or the same data) that is submitted to different journals at the same time.
 International copyright laws, ethical conduct, and cost-effective use of resources require that readers can be assured that what they are reading is original.
 Manuscripts that are submitted to CANDJ should not have been previously published or under consideration elsewhere.

-Authors should be advised that CAND is a member of Similarity Check, a plagiarism detection initiative by Crossref and iThenticate.
-The CANDJ uses software to randomly scan accepted articles for duplication of text from previously published sources.
-Editors may also initiate a scan of any submitted manuscript during the review process if duplicate publication or text recycling (self-plagiarism of an author’s own publications) is suspected.
+CANDJ is a member of Similarity Check, a plagiarism detection initiative by Crossref and powered by iThenticate and screens all submissions for plagiarism.
 Any article displaying more than a 15% level of duplication (excluding references) will be investigated and further action will be decided upon by the Editors on a case-by-case basis.
-Editors handle cases according to the guidelines outlined by the Committee on Publication Ethics (COPE) (http://publicationethics.org/) for duplicate publication and plagiarism.
+Editors handle cases according to the guidelines outlined by COPE (http://publicationethics.org/) for duplicate publication and plagiarism.
+In cases of self-plagiarism, the Journal evaluates on a case-by-case basis and follows COPE’s endorsed guidelines on “Text recycling guidelines for editors”.

 Acknowledgments